 Tapestries and graphic works - 1975

-These works are not presented as a book, intended as an object bound together, but composed with the texts that came closest to the single engraving, in some cases making a kind of story when, as in the case of the Invitation au Voyage, the poem was divided into three parts.
-As Afro worked on these tempera paints he thought that some subjects could be translated instead of graphics, such as tapestries.
-As early as 1972 he had provided his own sketches which have been used in this sense.
+These engravings are not presented as in a book, intended as an object tied together, but composed with the texts that came closest to the single engraving, in some cases making a kind of story when, as in the case of " Invitation au Voyage“, The poem was divided into three parts.
+As Afro worked in these tempera paints he thought that some subjects could be translated instead of graphics, such as tapestries.
+As early as 1972 he had provided his own sketches which were used in this regard.

 The contemporary origin of these works has suggested presenting together this series of ten engravings and eight tapestries; of the latter, only four are part of the 1975 projects.